yellowdog/python-examples-templates/README.md

 # YellowDog Python Examples Templates

-Example template solutions for use with the [Python Examples](https://github.com/yellowdog/python-examples) command line scripts.
+Example template solutions and other resources for use with the [Python Examples](https://github.com/yellowdog/python-examples) command line scripts.

 ## Solution Templates